ITenthusiasm/custom-element-discoveries/DEVELOPMENT_NOTES.md

 My more-detailed notes on certain design decisions that I made for the components in this codebase.

+## Can You Explain the Reasoning behind the Behavior with `option` Additions/Removals?
+(2025-08-04)

+Originally, when the `<combobox-field>` was only designed with non-filter mode in mind, the intent of this `option`-handling logic was to maintain as much feature parity with the native `<select>` element as was deemed reasonable.
+The outcome of this pursuit was the following:

+- When all `option`s are removed, the `combobox`'s value is set to `null` (because it can no longer have a real value).
+- If a new `option` is added when the `combobox` has no existing `option`s, then this new `option` becomes the `combobox`'s value.
+- If a new `option` that is `defaultSelected` is added, it becomes the `combobox`'s value.
+- If the currently-selected `option` is removed, the `combobox` value is reset.
+(Remember that at the time of this writing, multi-selection is not natively supported.)

+This behavior more or less matches that of the the `<select>` element.
+Unlike `<select>`, however, our component sets the `combobox` value to `null` instead of an empty string when no `option`s are present.
+This more clearly indicates [to developers] that something is "wrong" (i.e., no `option` can be selected).
+It's also worth noting that the way that our component thinks about form value resets is slightly different from the native `<select>` element (mainly when more complex filter modes like `anyvalue` are used).

+Originally, this logic looked great!
+But when the `clearable`, `unclearable`, and `anyvalue` filter modes were added, I began to call the `option`-handling logic into question.
+Did it make sense to maintain the same behavior?
+Or should I manage `option`s differently in filter mode?

+Regarding this matter, my main concern was what should happen if people tried to _load `option`s asynchronously_.
+Regardless of whether or not that practice is recommended, it seems to be a somewhat-common practice in the wild; so I at least wanted to _consider_ the possibility of my `<combobox-field>` supporting such a use case.

+Unfortunately, it was difficult to come up with a _clean_ solution for asynchronously-loaded `option`s when I was only implementing the `unclearable` version of the `combobox`; so I left a lot of comments and chose to temporarily ignore the matter.
+However, now that `anyvalue` mode is on the scene, it seems significantly clearer how I should address this issue.

+As I gave the matter some thought, I remembered that I have two rules for the `<combobox-field>` that typically hold precedence: 1&rpar; Maintain a valid value for the component in all situations, at all costs, 2&rpar; Provide a clear/intuitive UX without creating spaghetti code, even if it means forcing developers to write their code a certain way.
+These two rules are incredibly important, and they are not necessarily at odds with each other.
+Rather, these two rules work together as the strongest influences over the component's behavior &mdash; including its behavior when it comes to dynamic `option` addition/deletion.

+Here is how I ultimately ended up reasoning about the component's dynamic `option` handling.

+### In `unclearable` and `clearable` Mode

+Both `unclearable` and `clearable` mode require a valid `option` to be selected.
+Attempting to set the `combobox`'s value to anything _not_ matching a corresponding `option` in this case will fail.
+The exception to this rule is that the `combobox`'s value can always be set to an empty string if the `combobox` is `clearable`.

+Because `unclearable` `combobox`es are just regular `combobox`es with autcomplete, and because `clearable` `combobox`es are just `unclearable` `combobox`es that unconditionally allow empty strings, it made sense to leave the original logic alone for both of these use cases.

+One concern with this decision was what could happen if a selected `option` was dynamically added or removed _while the user was typing_.
+However, I concluded that this concern was irrelevant since the primary, non-negotiable goal is to maintain a valid value/state in the component at all times.
+Here are some considerations:

+- If the selected `option` is removed, the `combobox` value MUST be reset to preserve a valid value.
+- The `combobox` MUST immediately select any `defaultSelected` `option` that is supplied to it.
+- The `combobox` MUST be protected from entering an invalid state when all `option`s are removed.
+This means setting the value to `null`.
+- The `combobox` MUST get itself out of a `null` state as quickly as possible by selecting the first valid `option` it acquires (if necessary).

+All of these rules are in place to keep the component in a valid state.
+Thus, they override the needs of the User Experience &mdash; which only become a real concern when developers try to do things they shouldn't.
+For example, if a new `defaultSelected` `option` is added while the user is typing, the `combobox` value and label will be updated, and the user will consequently have to move their cursor.
+The solution to this dilemma is for developers to avoid adding `defaultSelected` `option`s while the user is typing, as it's a very confusing UX to automatically select a spontaneously-added `option` while the user is typing anyway.

+Here's another consideration from a User Experience perspective (rather than a Component State perspective): Let's say a User types into an `(un)clearable` `combobox` that loads `option`s asynchronously.
+They type, select an asynchrounously-loaded `option`, change the filter so that an **_entirely different_** set of `option`s is loaded, choose _none_ of those newly-loaded `option`s, and then exit the `combobox`.
+What should happen?

+The _originally-loaded_ `option`s are no longer present for the `combobox`.
+So according to the rules and expectations of `(un)clearable` mode, the `combobox` **_cannot_** maintain/remember the originally-selected value when a new set of `option`s (which don't include the originally-selected) value is loaded.
+Thus, the safest thing to do is to default back to `null` in this scenario.
+This is required to maintain healthy developer (and maintainer) expectations, but it results in a confusing User Experience.

+What's the solution? **_Don't_** use a mode that has a strict ruleset.
+Instead, use a more lenient ruleset.
+In other words, use `anyvalue`.
+(Technically speaking, a stubborn developer who wants to use `(un)clearable` _and_ load async `option`s could simply guarantee that the user's currently-selected `option` always remains present in the `listbox` as they update the filter to load new `option`s.
+This might be slightly inconvenient to some people, but it's very doable and simple enough if the developer desires it.)

+### In `anyvalue` Mode

+In `anyvalue` mode, anything goes!
+Users can select any `option` provided in the `listbox`, or they can type their own value into the `combobox`.
+In the latter case, the `combobox`'s previously-selected `option` will become deselected.
+(This happens even if there is an exact match between the "search" and the corresponding `option`'s label, but remember that auto-selection can be handled with the `autoselectableOption` property.)

+In this case, everything needed to support dynamically-loaded `option`s is already available.
+The `combobox` won't need to reset or update itself when `option`s are added/removed/replaced because the component accepts anything as a value.
+The state remains valid, and the UX remains clear.
+Of course, if the developer wants to add a `<combobox-option selected>` to the `listbox` dynamically, they should be allowed to do so (with care).

+Perhaps the only concern in this scenario is the one that we mentioned earlier: If the user selects an `option`, loads **_entirely different_** `option`s, and then chooses none of those new `option`s, what should happen?

+The answer depends on the UX the developer wants.
+If they want the user's search to always be the current value, then the developer doesn't have to do anything.
+If the developer wants the _last selected `option`_ to remain as the `combobox`'s value when the user leaves the field, then they'll have to track this value themselves with an `input`/`change` event listener, then reset the `combobox` to this value when the `combobox` is `blur`red without value selection.
+This is a little more work on the developer's end, but it is _very little_ work.

+### Conclusion

+My approach to the matter leaves developers with the ability to provide a good UX &mdash; whether they use `(un)clearable` mode or `anyvalue` mode.
+However, it requires them to provide a _tiny_ bit more effort up front.
+In the former case, they have to guarantee that the currently-selected `option` remains in the `listbox` as new `option`s are loaded.
+In the latter case, they have to track the currently-selected `option` somewhere in the JavaScript so that they can reset the `combobox` value when the loaded `option`s are dismissed via a `blur` event (**_if_** the dev even wants that experience).
+Neither of these solutions pose any true inconvenience to developers.

+Overall, this approach:

+1. Keeps developers honest about what the user's currently-selected value is.
+2. Benefits developers (and the maintainers) by providing _consistent_ behavior for the component, even during dynamic `option` addition/removal.
+3. Leaves the door open for satisfactory User Experiences.

+So I feel pretty happy and confident about the approach.

 ## Why Is `this.#value` Used in the `ComboboxField.#handleSearch` `beforeinput` Method?

 One very important comment that we made in the `ComboboxField` code was that if the component's value was being set internally, it should use `set ComboboxField.value()`, **_not_** `ComboboxField.#value`.
 The only exception to this rule is when the `combobox`'s value needs to be set to `null`, as we don't want the `setter` to support `null`.
 Setting the `combobox` value to `null` is only for edge cases where the `combobox` needs to declare itself as unitialized (e.g., because it currently has no `option`s).
 Besides that, the `setter` should always be used.